-We at the Cognitive Lexicon Laboratory take a formal approach to study the lexicon—the system for organizing words and meaning.
-The broad question we ask is how languages rely on a finite lexicon to express a growing and potentially infinite set of ideas.
-This tension often results in variation or extension of word meaning over time.
-Our research explores the computational mechanisms and knowledge that underlie this variation and its connections with word meaning variation across languages and lexical innovation.
-This line of inquiry has applications in natural language processing: it will enable machines to learn to process and communicate novel meaning beyond conventional language and adapt to changing communicative needs.
-The methods we develop for longitudinal text analysis can also inform sociomoral changes that are reflected in natural language use.
+We at the Cognitive Lexicon Laboratory take a computational approach to study the lexicon—the system of word-meaning mappings for human communication.
+The overarching question we ask is how languages rely on a finite lexicon to express a growing and potentially infinite set of ideas over time.
+This tension is often manifested in lexical creativity, such as the extension of word meanings and the formation of new words and expressions.
+We develop formal theories to characterize the cognitive mechanisms of word meaning extension and the basic principles underlying cross-linguistic semantic variation.
+This line of inquiry has led to the development of computational models that support the generation and interpretation of novel lexical use in machines.
+The methods we develop for diachronic text analysis also inform social-moral changes that are reflected in natural language use.

 - Xu, Y., Liu, E., and Regier, T. (2020) Numeral systems across languages support efficient communication: From approximate numerosity to recursion.
 Open Mind, 4, 57-70.